 Click here for Scrapbook Index L-Z

-As part of our Heritage Week program for 2019, we compiled a listing of residents diagnosed with influenza during the 1919 pandemic.
+As part of our Heritage Week program for 2019, we researched the outbreak of the1919 flu pandemic in the Shire of Nunawading and compiled a listing of residents diagnosed with influenza during the 1919 pandemic.
 The information is taken from Council correspondence files.
-This index can be seen here: INFLUENZA CASES 1919
+This index can be seen here: INFLUENZA CASES 1919.

 We have compiled an index to the business registration forms found within Council correspondence files for the period 1914 to Jan 1927, the period for which Box Hill was part of the Parish of Nunawading.
 This index can be seen here: BUSINESS REGISTRATIONS